sam-was-here/PUMBA-Keyboard/README.md

   * WILL ADD SOON the ablity to change settings without puting the sd card into a PC
   * WILL ADD SOON the abilty to rebind keys and have differnt key layouts per keyboard mode (half way done)

 PUMBA has only been test with SAMD21 and SAMD51 micro controll board.
 The project COULD work on most microcontroller that can emulate a HID device.
 It will not work on a Arduino leardo or Uno because the program takes to much ram.
 It has worked with almost all PS2 keyboards i have try.
-It will not work with most USB keyboard using a USB to PS2 adperter.
+It will not work with most USB keyboard using a USB to PS2 adperter. the code was writen useing plateformio with the arduino framwork.

 Tested Boards:
 * Adafruit Feather M4 Express